IAIA24 Sessions

 Conference Topic: T3.
 From Just Transition to Just Transformation

-Through collation of marginalized voices from the sanitation sector, emerging from existing social dialogue and impact assessment tools as well as bringing insights from select promising practices from around, the aim is to spark new dimensions for delivering climate justice and social inclusion in the solid waste management sector.
+Through collation of marginalized voices from the sanitation sector, emerging from existing social dialogue and impact assessment tools as well as bringing insights from select promising practices, the aim is to spark new dimensions for delivering climate justice and social inclusion in the solid waste management sector.

 Acceptance Status: approve